awsdocs/aws-doc-sdk-examples/javav2/example_code/personalize/Readme.md

 This README discusses how to run and test the Java code examples for Amazon Personalize.

-## Running the Amazon SageMaker Java files
+## Running the Amazon Personalize Java files

 **IMPORTANT**